hayleyraz/excel-portfolio-project/README.md

 Project 2: Prediction of Energy Consumption
 - Overview: Conducted linear regression to identify and analysis key coefficients to better predict the amount of energy consumed
 - Key Features: Data Analysis Tool for Linear Regression Summary Outputs
-- Analysis: Energy consumption is heavily determined by the building type
+- Analysis: Energy consumption is heavily determined by the type of building the occupants are living in

 <img width="1409" alt="Screenshot 2025-02-06 at 5 55 31 PM" src="https://github.com/user-attachments/assets/ef735db7-619c-4d4c-b4c3-94a998dbfc1e" />